-Paylocity Corporation (the “Company”) has instituted the following policy related to any biometric data that the Company possesses as a result of the Company’s operations or of the Company’s clients’ and client employees’ use of the Company’s products and services.
-The Company’s clients are responsible for developing and complying with their own biometric data retention and destruction policies as may be required under applicable law.
+Paylocity Corporation (“Paylocity”, “our”, “we” and “us”)”) has instituted the following policy related to any biometric data that we possess as a result of our operations or of our clients’ and client employees’ use of our products and services.
+Our clients are responsible for developing and complying with their own biometric data retention and destruction policies as may be required under applicable law.

 Biometric Data Defined